-The Khyam system
+The knuckle-jointed system

 Domes don’t necessarily give the largest amount of useable space, so another way of using flexible poles is to bind them into semi-circles and stand them up in a line to create a tunnel tent.
 Other tunnels use sturdy, rigid poles to form their structure.

-These come in a huge variety of sizes and styles and are perhaps the most common form of family tents found on campsites today.
+Tunnels come in a huge variety of sizes and styles and are perhaps the most common form of family tents found on campsites today.

 Once domes and tunnels started to grow, tent designers added extra rooms to the basic structure.

 The trend started in France where a large central part of the tent would offer standing headroom, and an annexe room off each side would offer two sleeping compartments.
 These two compartments faced one another.
 They were face to face, hence the French description vis-à-vis.
-Vis-à-vis tents can be domes or tunnels and indeed, some of the very first ones were square frame tents.
+Vis-à-vis tents can be domes or tunnels and indeed, some of the first were square frame tents.